 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 One show features smoking (including by a pregnant teen), and another has a central character drinking at a party.
 Another episode is about prescription drug abuse.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-What's the story?
+What's the Story?

 TRUE LIFE tackles issues such as young parents dealing with custody fights, students struggling with the prescription drug Adderall, and two men who do bizarre jobs for money.
 Some of the episodes are meatier than others, but they are all relatively engaging, and can even be thought-provoking.

 This is still voyeurism: Viewers are watching people in often desperate situations, and may have an impulse to simply shake their heads as a pregnant teen pulls a drag on a cigarette, or a sideshow freak puts a snake up his nose.
-But when they get over the thrill of being judgmental, they will find plenty of material that may inspire discussion -- and even activism.
+But when they get over the thrill of being judgmental, they will find plenty of material in True Life that may inspire discussion -- and even activism.
 The episode about "baby mamas" with custody issues is a good advertisement for safe sex and abstinence; the sideshow freak who bucks stereotypes with his desire to get married and buy a house may encourage a little more tolerance for the different.